dror27/dk-shack/vol2/songs/en/Timezone Unmarked.md

 Or is she forgetful as a bird, will she ever speak? \
 Does she think of you \
 When in bed, before she sleeps \
-Or is she over and out, will she ever speak of you?\
+Or is she over and out, will she ever speak, of you?\
 \
 So you practice dignity \
 As your heart keeps on shrinking \